 The show has gone to extreme lengths in order to depict Chase as a whore (if I may be as blunt as Masters).
 I mean, three women in one night?
 At a wedding that was not thrown at the Playboy Mansion?!?

 Still, for the second time in two weeks (following a focus on Taub's crumbling marriage), House dedicated a chunk of time to an underling, giving viewers something to care about other than whatever scheme House was cooking up.
-I appreciate the effort and laughed hardest when Taub thanked Chase for giving him a distraction from his divorce, and also when he asked simply:
+I appreciate the effort and laughed hardest when Taub thanked Chase for giving him a distraction from his divorce, and also when he asked simply:"How is this not hilarious?"

 As for House's storyline, is anyone else totally creeped out by Rachel?
 She's like two years old and her expression never changes.
 Instead of checking her IQ, perhaps House should run a few diagnostic tests on Huddy's poor, silent daughter.